All Episodes

 If I ran CNN and did this show, what I would suggest is this.

-We're gonna let the audience vote on their favorite YouTube questions for these candidates in the debate tonight.
+I would suggest, as the president of CNN, absolutely right, we're going to let the audience vote on their favorite YouTube questions for these candidates in the debate tonight.

-And then we're gonna air those.
+And then we're going to air those.

-And then I would come on this show and I would tell everybody pick the most ridiculous, stupid, out-of-the-world questions you can.
+And then I would come on this show and I would tell everybody to pick the most ridiculous, stupid, out-of-the-world questions you can.

-But above all else, this is a show.
+Above all else, this is a show.

 CNN is in this for ratings.